Materials Purchasing and Receiving Control and Policy

 Dishonest purchasers may create fictitious companies and sell products to an operation for the nonexistent goods.
 The checks for such products are usually sent a post office box.
 To help combat this form of theft, management or appropriate accounting function employees should periodically review the company checks sent to suppliers.
 Unless the hotel is very familiar with the supplier, it may wish to consider establishing a policy of not sending checks to companies with only post office box addresses.

-Processing thefts: occur when suppliers request payment for an invoice more than once.
-The hotel and restaurant needs an effective internal control system to verify whether an invoice has already been paid or not.
+Processing thefts: Occur when suppliers request payment for an invoice more than once.
+The hotel and restaurant need an effective internal control system to verify whether an invoice has already been paid or not.

 Hotel or restaurant manager may find it helpful to maintain a roster of sources for purchases made through the purchasing office.
 This list has to be reviewed occasionally with the purchasing director and the director of the department for which the purchases are made is also helpful.